Information retrieval by plausible inferences: An application of the theory of plausible reasoning of Collins and Michalski

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Oroumchian, Farhad, "Information retrieval by plausible inferences: An application of the theory of plausible reasoning of Collins and Michalski" (1995).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 187.
+187.